 Seventy years on from its initial publication, George Orwell's Nineteen Eighty-Four is just as resonant in today's era of misinformation and fake news as it was in the incipient Cold War era.
 D J Taylor, author of a lauded biography of Orwell and a forthcoming biography of Nineteen Eighty-Four, takes us through the extraordinary impact of the author's fiction and reportage.

-Could you tell us a bit about who George Orwell, born Eric Arthur Blair, was?
+Before we discuss the books you’ve chosen, could you tell us a bit about who George Orwell, born Eric Arthur Blair, was?

 In some ways, he was a very conventional product of his time.
 He was born in 1903 into what with characteristic precision he called “the lower-upper-middle classes” of British life.
 His father was a colonial civil servant who worked in the East.
 The definition that he gave of himself was that most of his expertise was theoretical.
 That is, theoretically the Blair family were the kind of people who hunted and shot, had servants, and dressed for dinner.
 But practically, because his father was a fairly low-grade civil servant, as Orwell put it, they didn’t have enough money to do that.